Martha-NYagikuyu/Moringa-ip-date-project/README.md

 ## Description

-The purpose of my birthday project is to indicate about akan naming in ghanian culture in ghana.
+The purpose of my Akan age and gender project is to indicate about akan naming in ghanian culture in ghana.
 The site contains

 five sections; about my project,the title,heading,description,age and gender form and the submit button.